NatalieJClark/my-makers-journey/2_software_development/1_learning_java.md

 - [x] Use Java's basic syntax.
 - [x] Test-drive simple programming problems using Java.
 - [x] Test-drive programs in Java using Object Oriented Programming.
 - [x] Explain the main differences between Java and languages like Python, Ruby or JavaScript.
+- [ ] Describe the purpose of Flyway
+- [ ] Use Flyway to manage database changes
+- [ ] Describe user authentication
+- [ ] Use Spring Security to implement user authentication
+- [ ] Build a database backed web application using Java and Spring Boot

 ## Projects